 - Other Programs

-Applications for all professional development opportunities should be submitted to the Faculty Liaison for Professional Development, Shannon Sciulli.
+Applications for all professional development opportunities should be submitted to Chief Talent Recruitment and Development Officer Armani Davis.
 Faculty and staff are asked to follow the procedures for submitting applications.
-Teachers must have school head approval, and administration must have supervisor approval, prior to the application to ensure that the conference or workshop is beneficial and that adequate classroom/department coverage is available.
-Faculty and Staff must also submit the appropriate request forms with head/supervisor signatures and attachments to Shannon Sciulli.
-Please contact her with any questions regarding submissions.
+Teachers must have school head approval, and administrators must have supervisor approval, prior to the application to ensure that the conference or workshop is beneficial and that adequate classroom/department coverage is available.
+Faculty and staff must also submit the appropriate request forms with head/supervisor signatures and attachments.
+Please contact Armani Davis with any questions regarding submissions.

 - The Benedum Teaching Fellowships Grants deadline is TBA.

 - All other applications will be accepted throughout the year, with a monthly deadline of the first Monday of each month.
 There will be NO exceptions.

 - Applications received by the first of the month will be reviewed at the monthly school heads' meetings.
 Their meetings vary each month; therefore, the length of time between the first of the month and acceptance/denial of applications will also vary.
 With this in mind, applicants should plan their submissions with sufficient time for review and processing before funds are needed.

 Presidential Grants are approved or denied at the sole discretion of the president and will not be discussed at the monthly meetings.
 They will, however, follow a similar schedule and submissions should be timed according to the above guidelines.